fioprotocol/fio.chronicle/README.md

 Note that the above command will not install the config.ini; to do that, copy the [config.ini.sample](./config/config.ini.sample) to '/opt/fio-chronicle/config/config.ini' and update as desired.
 See the following configuration overview for more insight into the default configuration as well as how to customize it.

 ##### Configuration Overview
-The configuration of Fio.Chronicle is designated via options specified on the command-line as well as captured in a config.ini that is read as part of start up.
+The configuration of FIO.Chronicle is designated via options specified on the command-line as well as captured in a config.ini that is read as part of start up.
 The configuration options include, but are limited to, the following;
 Command-Line Options;
 * --config-dir=\<directory where to find the config.ini\>
 * --data-dir=\<directory where to store data\>